Rakuten TV review – prices, features and content

 How do I sign up to Rakuten TV?

 Since Rakuten TV has dropped its “Selection” subscription service, signing up is a simple process.
 Simply visit the website and click the yellow register button in the top-right corner of the screen.
 Next, you will be asked to insert some basic login information.
 Enter your email address (which will later be used as a login I.D) and an eight character password.
 You will be asked to repeat your password for security purposes.
 Once that’s done, you’re ready.
 You now have a Rakuten TV account.
 Once you choose a title to download (if it doesn’t sit with the free movies available), you will be asked to enter your payment details to pay for it.

 Rakuten TV pros and cons

 - Extra payment for new releases or back catalogue

 - Inconsistent stream quality

-Rakuten TV once offered an interesting hybrid of traditional digital purchases and streaming video-on-demand (much as Amazon Prime Instant video offers now), but since dropping the “Selection” element, Rakuten TV offers an inferior service to what’s already available from the big players, like Google Play and iTunes.
-Add this to its unreliable stream quality and what you get is a service that simply doesn’t compete.
+Rakuten TV offers an interesting hybrid of traditional digital purchases and streaming video-on-demand (much as Amazon Prime Instant video offers now), although Rakuten TV appears to offer an inferior service to what’s already available from the bigger players, like Google Play and iTunes.
+Add this to its unreliable stream quality and what you get is a service that simply doesn’t compete well enough.